Azure/AksHcionAzureVM/readme.md

 #### **Aks Hci on Azure Stack HCI cluster**

-This is one of scenario if you are willing to understand how to deploy Aks Hci on Azure Stack HCI and understand options.
+This is one of scenario if you are willing to understand how to deploy Aks Hci on Azure Stack HCI and evaluate options.
 This is also useful scenarion to test Azure Stack HCI only without deploying Aks Hci on top of Azure Stack Hci Cluster.

 ![ARM-akshcionAzureStackHCICluster](https://github.com/Azure/AksHcionAzureVM/raw/master/.images/ARM-akshcionAzureStackHCICluster.png)

 **Note**: Once **'onNestedAzureStackHciClusteronAzureVM'** option selected for **'Aks Hci Scenario'** Make sure the correlation between the deployment VM size and Azure Stack HCI host counts and Memory sizes are compatible.
 As a result a number of Azure Stack HCI VMs (specified in 'AzS Hci Host Count' with 'AzS Hci Host Memory') and WAC (Windows Admin Center) VM will be deployed on Azure VM.

+## Wait for VM to finalize DSC configuration

+Once VM deployed successfully.
+VM will be accessible via RDP.

+Open hyper-v manager on the VM to validate if all VMs are located in the console.

-## How to run PoC once Azure VM deployed
+## How to run PoC using scripts

 There are couple of shortcuts available on the desktop.
 Desktop shortcuts can be utilized to demostrate or learning purposes to understand process and options

-* Proof of concepts guide (which is this guide)
+* Proof of concepts guide (**PoC guide**) on the desktop (this guide)
-* Step by step lab Script, the script includes;
+* Step by step script PoC script (**lab Script**) on the desktop, the script includes following options
   * Deployment of Azure Stack HCI cluster through a wizard.
 (Depends on the scenario selected)
   * Tools and prerequisites installations
   * Management and Target Aks clusters deployment